 Kuttu Ke Pakore is a crispy vegan and gluten-free snack recipe with potatoes and Kuttu ka aata.
-Try this kuttu aata pakora recipe for a delicious and filling snack to add to your Navratri Snack menu.
+Also known as vrat wale pakore these buckwheat fritters are great for a delicious and filling snack for navratri fast and falahari meal.

 Specially made for Navratri fasting, these buckwheat fritters are wholesome, vegetarian and gluten-free snack.
 If you are looking for delicious kuttu recipe for Navratri with kuttu flour make these kuttu pakoras.
 These potatoes and buckwheat fritters are perfect.